karthik-pro-engr/stack-dsa/problems/patterns/monotonic/next-greater-element.md

 - If the stack top is **bigger**, then **he is my answer**.

-After checking, I put myself into the stack, because I might be useful for someone on my left.
+After checking, I put myself into the stack, because I might be useful for someone that comes before me (to my left).

 ### Time Complexity